Telephone Triage

 - Assume any symptom of sexually transmitted infection (discharge, lesions) in a child to be sexual abuse until proven otherwise.

-- All parents have the potential to physically abuse their children at some time.
+- All parents have the potential to abuse their children at some time.

 - All sudden confusion in children is considered emergent.

 - Always elicit an immunization history; lack of or inadequate immunizations place a child at risk.
-Appointment is required for serious delays in completing the schedule of immunizations.
+An appointment is required for serious delays in completing the schedule of immunizations.

 - Under 4 years of age: symptoms tend to be very generalized; over 4 years of age: symptoms tend to be more specific.